+Clostridioides difficile Discuss all suspected or confirmed cases of C. difficile with a microbiologist for advice on management and treatm infection Last updated by NICE/PHE: June 2021 Discuss with Microbiologist prior to initiating treatment with Fidaxomicin for C. difficile infection.
+Please see LINK to visual summary and Kent and Medway guidance for information on how to access C. difficile treatment, supportive care, assessing severity, and microbiology contact details available below.
 Helicobacter pylori Furazolidone is not recommended for use in Kent and Medway due to a lack of local familiarity with the drug.

-Last updated by NICE/PHE: Feb

-2019 Approved by K&M JPC: March 2022

-▼ Genital tract infections

-Epididymitis Additional information to guide antibiotic choice is available in the BASSH guidelines for the management of epididymo-orchitis

-Last updated by NICE/PHE: Nov 2017 (September 2020).
+Last updated by NICE/PHE: June 2023 ▼ Genital tract infection s Epididymitis Additional information to guide antibiotic choice is available in the BASSH guidelines for the management of epididymo-orchitis Last updated by NICE: June 2023 (September 2020).
 For patients with a risk factor of STI doxycycline is the drug of choice + GUM referral.

-Approved by K&M JPC: March 2022

-Genital herpes First line: Aciclovir

-Last updated by NICE/PHE: Nov Seek microbiologist advice if immunocompromised.

-2017 Approved by K&M JPC: March 2022 Refer to GUM clinic

-Gonorrhoea Refer to GUM clinic.

-Last updated by NICE/PHE: Feb

-2019 Approved by K&M JPC: March 2022

-▼ Skin and soft tissue in fections

-Note: Refer to RCGP Skin Infection ns online training. ^{1D} For MRSA, discuss therapy with microbiologist. ^{1D}

-Eczema (bacterial infection) Please note Fusidic acid 2%- Antimicrobial resistance can develop rapidly with extended or repeated use

-Last updated by NICE/PHE: Mar 2021 Please see LINK to visual summary

-Approved by K&M JPC: March 2022

-Impetigo This bulletin provides information on hydrogen peroxide 1% cream and its use in impetigo

-Last updated by NICE/PHE: Feb 2020 Please see LINK to visual summary

-Approved by K&M JPC: March 2022

-Leg ulcer infection NICE guidance has been adapted locally to clarify that co-amoxiclav and co-trimoxazole should be considered as third choice

-Last updated by NICE/PHE: Feb 2020 options:

-Approved by K&M JPC: March 2022 First choice

-Flucloxacillin

-Second choice, penicillin allergy or if flucloxacillin unsuitable/treatment failure

-Doxycycline OR

-Clarithromycin OR

-Erythromycin (in pregnancy)

-Third Choice

-Co-amoxiclav OR

-Co-trimoxazole Co-trimoxazole
+Genital herpes First line: Aciclovir Last updated by NICE/PHE: June Seek microbiologist advice if immunocompromised.
+2023 Refer to GUM clinic Gonorrhoea Refer to GUM clinic.
+Last updated by NICE/PHE: June 2023 ▼ Skin and soft tissue in Note: Refer to RCGP Skin Infection ons online training. ^{1D} For MRSA, discuss therapy with microbiologist. ^{1D} Eczema (bacterial infection) Please note Fusidic acid 2%- Antimicrobial resistance can develop rapidly with extended or repeated use Last updated by NICE/PHE: Mar 2021 Please see LINK to visual summary Impetigo This bulletin provides information on hydrogen peroxide 1% cream and its use in impetigo Last updated by NICE/PHE: Feb 2020 Please see LINK to visual summary Mastitis Local adaptation to antibiotic treatment of non-lactational mastitis: Last updated by NICE/PHE June 2023 First line: Flucloxacillin 500mg QDS (+ metronidazole 400mg TDS if anaerobes are suspected, i.e. presence of foul smelling/purulent discharge from nipple) for 10 to 14 days.
+Second line if patient does not improve on first line treatment: Co-amoxiclav 625mg TDS for 10 to 14 days.
+In penicillin allergy follow CKS advice.